1962 24 Hours of Le Mans: Entries

 The ACO's ideas had the desired effect and there were 79 applications for the race to be reduced to 60 cars to practice for the 55 starting places.

 Aside from Ferrari and Maserati, a number of companies arrived with new prototypes including Aston Martin, Tojeiro, TVR, Abarth and OSCA.
 The CSI windscreen rules were influencing design, favouring closed-cars, and only 6 of the 55 starters were open-top.

 There were 28 ‘works’ entries.
 Four-car teams came from Ferrari, Abarth and Panhard et Levassor.
 Most other works and privateer teams brought 3-car teams.

 Again, Ferrari was the dominant marque in the race with 18 entries – the biggest representation from any marque at a Le Mans.
 Sports-car specialist Abarth was next with 9 cars.

 SEFAC Ferrari had bounced back from the chaos at the end of 1961, when top designer Carlo Chiti led a walkout of key staff from the company.
 His last design, the new 330 TRI/LM was finished by Mauro Forghieri.
 This last front-engined Ferrari sports car had a 4-litre V12 developing a mighty 390 bhp.
 It was given to Ferrari's best endurance pair, Phil Hill and Olivier Gendebien.
-The same engine was also fitted into an updated version of the 250 GTO, the 330 LMB to be driven by Mike Parkes and Lorenzo Bandini.
+The same engine was also fitted into an updated version of the 250 GTO (Chassis No. 3765), the 330 LMB to be driven by Mike Parkes and Lorenzo Bandini.
 Ferrari also arrived with two variations of its successful mid-engine cars, the 246 SP V6 for the fan-favourite Rodriguez brothers, and the 268 SP V8 for Ludovico Scarfiotti / Giancarlo Baghetti.

 The previous year's TRI/61 cars were sold, one each, to the two Ferrari customer teams: the North American Racing Team (NART) who also had a non-standard 250 GT that had to enter the ‘Experimental’ category.
 The other went to Italian Count Giovanni Volpi’s Scuderia Serenissima team.
 However, the count had incurred Enzo Ferrari’s wrath by hiring Chiti and his fellows and could no longer buy Ferrari cars.
 He therefore got Chiti to redesign a 250 GT with large aerodynamic back end.
 Nicknamed the ‘breadvan’ its low profile made it very fast, and it was given to Carlo Maria Abate and Colin Davis.